trifle-io/trifle-docs/README.md

 ## Usage

 You can use this as a build-in Sinatra app or mount it in your Rails app.

-Sinatra configuration requires simple integration in your ruby file.
+For each usecse, refere to documentation.
+Below is sample Sinatra integration.

 ```ruby
 # app.rb